Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 slug: ../../axialunar-claims
 ---

-The AXIALunar network is AXIASolar's experimental, community-focused R&D network.
+The AXIALunar network is AXIACoin's experimental, community-focused R&D network.
 If you held the SOLAR indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.